BioPAL/BioPAL/README.md

 ## Requirements

+Python >= 3.7.1
-Python 3.7.1 is a minimum requirement.
-The packages required are specified in the file [requirements.txt](https://github.com/BioPAL/BioPAL/blob/main/requirements.txt).
+The needed python packages are specified in the file [requirements.txt](https://github.com/BioPAL/BioPAL/blob/main/requirements.txt).

 ## Installation

 Installation procedure described here makes use of the open-source package management system [conda](https://docs.conda.io/projects/conda/en/latest/).

 Note that the installation and processor run procedures are different in case of developers and basic users.
 The differences are underlined when needed.

 ##### Prerequisites